Ride on Vaquero

-Ride on Vaquero is a 1941 American Western film directed by Herbert I. Leeds and written by Samuel G. Engel.
+Ride on Vaquero is a 1941 American western film directed by Herbert I. Leeds and written by Samuel G. Engel.
 The film stars Cesar Romero, Mary Beth Hughes, Lynne Roberts, Chris-Pin Martin, Robert Lowery and Ben Carter.
 The film was released on April 18, 1941, by 20th Century Fox.
+It was part of the Cisco Kid series of films.